stronnag/mwptools/docs/manual/docs/mwp-multi-procotol.md

 ### Translated "capability" messages

 The following settings are "capability" based and may involve translation of a forwarded protocol into a different protocol.
 For example, a MSP `MSP_RAW_GPS` might be forwarded to a `LTM` consumer as LTM `G_FRAME` or to a MAVLink consumer as `MAVLINK_MSG_GPS_RAW_INT`.
+As of mwp 25.07.28, this also allows CRSF to the translated and forwarded.

 Messages are grouped into the following "capailities":

 * GPS Position / velocity / status
 * Attitude